-Galapagos Fitness Tour
+Galapagos Adventure Tour

-Discover the Galapagos Islands through an active land tour that will deliver the most extraordinary of this world-class naturalist haven.
+Galapagos Adventure Tour: Discover the Galapagos Islands through an active land tour that will deliver the most extraordinary of this world-class naturalist haven.
 As you kayak, mountain bike, trek or snorkel you will experience incredible close encounters with sea lions, iguanas, giant tortoises, boobies, rays, a myriad of tropical fish!

 This is a socially and environmentally responsible tour that provides many benefits to local Island communities.
 Learn and enjoy from top adventure and naturalist guides that will immerse you in the realm of natural history and evolution.

-Sea kayak with sharks and sea turtles on the best kayaking route in the Galapagos.
+- Sea kayak with sharks and sea turtles on the best kayaking route in the Galapagos.

-Mountain bike along pristine beaches and ever-changing coastal environments.
+- Mountain bike along pristine beaches and ever-changing coastal environments.

-Snorkel crystal-clear waters full of sharks, rays, sea lions, marine iguanas, and tropical fish.
+- Snorkel crystal-clear waters full of sharks, rays, sea lions, marine iguanas, and tropical fish.

-Relax on beautiful white-sand beaches with friendly sea lions and marine iguanas.
+- Relax on beautiful white-sand beaches with friendly sea lions and marine iguanas.

-Adventure-naturalist local guides lead the way and interpret your surroundings.
+- Adventure-naturalist local guides lead the way and interpret your surroundings.

-Our sustainable model supports local communities and protects the environment.
+- Our sustainable model supports local communities and protects the environment.

 - Fast and easy island transfers are comfortable and minimize transit time.

 Single supplement $400

-After arriving to San Cristobal Island from the mainland, we have a welcome lunch and a short briefing before the adventure begins.
+- After arriving to San Cristobal Island from the mainland, we have a welcome lunch and a short briefing before the adventure begins.
 Our first stop is the San Cristobal Interpretation Center, where we will learn about the geology and natural history of the archipelago.
 We continue on a natural lava trail through a unique dry forest ecosystem, where we identify cacti, acacia, palo santo, and Galapagos cotton.

 Our destination is Frigate Hill, where we will enjoy our first encounter with local wildlife.
 Frigate Hill is famous for its bird life, including the namesake frigate birds, blue-footed boobies, brown pelicans, gulls, herons, Darwin’s finches, warblers and mockingbirds.
 After enjoying the wildlife and scenic views, we stop at beautiful Carola Beach, where we can enjoy a quick swim or snorkel before relaxing on the beach to take in a colorful sunset.
 The rest of the evening is open for guests to dine and explore peaceful Puerto Baquerizo Moreno at their own pace.
 (L)

-KAYAK AND SNORKEL IN SAN CRISTOBAL’S NORTHERN COAST / DAY 2
+- KAYAK AND SNORKEL IN SAN CRISTOBAL’S NORTHERN COAST / DAY 2

-Today’s journey will take us to some incredible offshore snorkeling sites and along the best kayaking route in the Galapagos!
+- Today’s journey will take us to some incredible offshore snorkeling sites and along the best kayaking route in the Galapagos!
 We start paddling along the northern coast, exploring bays and coves full of wildlife as we paddle at a leisurely pace.
 We may visit Leon Dormido (Kicker Rock), Punta Pitt or Cerro Brujo.
 The visiting site depends on the week day and the National Park regulations.
 In the afternoon, we return to our hotel for our last evening in San Cristobal Island, where guests are free to choose their own dining options and take a final stroll through town.
 (B, L)

-MOUNTAIN BIKE THE COASTLINE, EXPLORE TINTORERAS / DAY 3
+- MOUNTAIN BIKE THE COASTLINE, EXPLORE TINTORERAS / DAY 3

-This morning, we board a small plane for a fast inter-island flight from San Cristobal to Isabela Island.
+- This morning, we board a small plane for a fast inter-island flight from San Cristobal to Isabela Island.
 Isabela is the largest and youngest island in the Galapagos, still being formed by five active shield volcanoes, which make Isabela one of the most volcanically active places on earth.
 After settling in, we head out on our mountain bikes to explore the beautiful coastline on an exclusive trail that takes us through an incredible variety of coastal ecosystems.
 We begin with a visit to the Wall of Tears, a massive wall built with lava rock that dates back to the era when Isabela was used as a penal colony, and prisoners were forced to build the wall to keep them from going stir-crazy.
 As we continue riding along the coast, we explore pristine white sand beaches, mangrove forests, and brackish lagoons.
 This area is filled with bird life, including oystercatchers, herons, flamingos, finches and many shore birds, as well as the ubiquitous sea lions and marine iguanas.
 After our ride and a rejuvenating lunch, we visit, in a shared tour, Tintoreras, a set of small, rocky islets tucked in Isabela Bay.
 Tintoreras’ islets are filled with wildlife, most notably the Galapagos Penguin, the only penguin that lives on the equator.
 We will also see sharks, sea turtles, sea lions and more as we explore the small coves and beaches of Tintoreras.
 (B, L)

-ACTIVE VOLCANO HIKE IN ISABELA’S HIGHLANDS / DAY 4
+- ACTIVE VOLCANO HIKE IN ISABELA’S HIGHLANDS / DAY 4

-Today we head to the highlands of Isabela Island and into a world of modern geological history.
+- Today we head to the highlands of Isabela Island and into a world of modern geological history.
 The continuing volcanic activity on this island is a microcosm of the dramatic geological events that have formed the Galapagos Islands over millennia.
 After driving up to the trailhead, we hike into a young dry forest ecosystem.
 Our destination is the rim of Sierra Negra, an active volcano which last erupted in October 2005.

 Upon arrival, we take in breathtaking views and explore the circumference of the massive crater, over six miles across at its widest point.
 If conditions are clear, we will also enjoy views of Isabela’s other volcanoes, the Perry Isthmus, and beyond.